Drunk-mooon/DM-project/README.md

 # User Recommendation System based on LLM (large-language-model)

+## Supporting Work
+scripts in folder `./supporting_work` include the framework we build to predict the stance of twitter post.
+Scripts from m1.py to m5.py are 5 LLM domain experts code.
+RUn them in sequence.
+The Multi-Modal-Stance-Detection dataset is too big to upload and can be downloaded from https://github.com/Leon-Francis/Multi-Modal-Stance-Detection

 ## Data preprocess
 Use scripts in folder `./preprocess/` to process data.
 Our processed data is here `./preprocess/reddit_user_posts_filtered.json`.